 Despite the progress, the HIV burden remains high and disproportionately affects females.
 In 2019, it was estimated that there were 26,000 new HIV infections among women 15+ years, compared to 19,000 among their males counterparts.
 The Zambia Demographic and Health Survey (2018) reports that HIV prevalence among females aged 15-49 years is 14.2 per cent, compared to 7.5 per cent for males of the same age.
 With an HIV prevalence of 15.4 per cent and 15.1 per cent, Copperbelt and Lusaka provinces respectively have the greatest HIV burden, with Muchinga province being the least burdened at 5.4 per cent.

-HIV testing among pregnant women at antenatal clinics has increased significantly, with 9 out of 10 pregnant women getting tested and almost all (99 per cent) of those diagnosed with HIV (at the antenatal clinic) being initiated on treatment (ARVs).
-However, there is a large gap around children – with only about 46 per cent of HIV exposed children (born from a mother living with HIV) receiving early infant diagnosis, and only 64 per cent of children 0-14 years living with HIV are on treatment.
-Despite large increases in HIV testing and voluntary medical male circumcision among adolescents, condom use by sexually active adolescents remains low.
-The 2013/14 Demographic and Health Survey reported that only 37 per cent and 43 per cent of adolescent boys and girls aged 15-19 years old respectively used a condom at the last sexual intercourse.
+HIV testing among pregnant women at antenatal clinics has increased significantly, with 9 out of 10 pregnant women getting tested and almost all (more than 95 per cent) of those diagnosed with HIV (at the antenatal clinic) being initiated on treatment (ARVs).
+However, there is a large gap around children – with about 71 per cent of HIV exposed children (born from a mother living with HIV) receiving early infant diagnosis, and 79 per cent of children 0-14 years living with HIV are on treatment.
+Despite an increasing trend of HIV testing and uptake of voluntary medical male circumcision (VMMC) among adolescents and young people, condom use by sexually active adolescents remains low.
+The 2018 Demographic and Health Survey reported that only 49 per cent and 30 per cent of adolescent boys and girls aged 15-19 years old respectively used a condom at the last higher-risk sexual intercourse.

 Although 65,000 (females 40,000; males 25,000) adolescents are estimated to be living with HIV, only about 60 per cent are on HIV treatment (ARVs).